DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-data-reports-research.md

 Participants felt that the data would be useful and were able to answer our questions about it.

-They understood that the data was grouped by course with the partner organisations indicated.
+They understood that the data was grouped by course and the partner organisations were indicated.

-Participants were not certain what the ‘ready to enrol’ and ‘awaiting conditions’ status labels implied about the state of applications.
+Some participants were not certain what the ‘ready to enrol’ and ‘awaiting conditions’ status labels implied about the state of applications.

 ### Understanding the progress report